JGenereux/ecommerce-website/README.md

-# Basic Ecommerce website for client built using the MERN stack (MongoDB, Express, React, and Node.js)
+# Basic Ecommerce website built using the MERN stack (MongoDB, Express, React, and Node.js)

-# Payment's are handled using the Stripe API allowing for a smooth and secure checkout.
+Payment's are handled using the Stripe API allowing for a smooth and secure checkout.

 # TODO